ADF Entry Methods

-If you hold an appropriate undergraduate degree, have successfully completed the Graduate Australian Medical Schools Admission Test (GAMSAT), and have been accepted into an Australian university, you can apply to enter the Navy through the Graduate Medical Program.
-If successful you will be sponsored as a medical practitioner, then serve as a Medical Officer.
+If you hold an appropriate undergraduate degree, have successfully completed the Graduate Australian Medical Schools Admission Test (GAMSAT), and have been accepted into an Australian university, you can apply to enter the ADF through the Graduate Medical Program.
+If successful, you’ll be sponsored as a medical practitioner, then serve as a Medical Officer.

-University Sponsorship is available for those studying a relevant degree at an Australian university who have completed the required years of their course.
-If you are eligible and accepted you will have your fees paid in return for a commitment to an Officer role in the Navy.
+If you are studying a relevant degree at an Australian university and have completed at least one year of a three or four year course or two years of a five or six year degree, you could be eligible for Defence University Sponsorship and have your fees paid in return for a commitment to an Officer role in the ADF.